aio-libs/aiohttp/docs/client_quickstart.rst

       The whole operation time including connection
       establishment, request sending and response reading.
+      Defaults to 5 minutes.

    ``connect``

+       The time
-      Total timeout for acquiring a connection from pool.
-The time consists connection establishment for a new connection or waiting for a free connection from a pool if pool connection limits are exceeded.
+      consists connection establishment for a new connection or waiting for a free connection from a pool if pool connection limits are exceeded.